PubInv/PubInv/ideas/Project #23: Pyrolysis Toilet.md

 * Contain the feces and divert the urine.
 * Analyzes both.
 * Distill the urine.
 * Use vacuum drying and RF heating to dry the feces.
+[This idea is now obsolete; I think this is wrong.]
 * Pyrolyze it completely.
 * Use motors to move the final product into a convenient packaging mechanism.
 * Provide water for drinking or hand washing.